critterandguitari/Organelle_Manual/manual.md

 **To start Organelle's graphical operation mode:** type `startx`, and then press the \[ENTER\]/\[RETURN\] key to execute the function.

 > **NOTE:** Booting Organelle's graphical operation mode causes the system itself to be reloaded.
 This means that any currently loaded patch will be unloaded, and any audio output being produced will cease.
+>
+> **NOTE:** It is also possible to edit patches from another computer in realtime, using VNC.
+For more informaiton on that, check out [this blog post] (https://forum.critterandguitari.com/t/remote-patching-using-vnc/3607).

 ![](Ch7%20-%201%20screen.png)